Vrikshasana (Tree Pose) – Instructions, Benefits, and Contra-Indications

-Tree Pose (Vrikshasana) symbolizes growth and reaching towards the sky, embodying the interconnectedness of all living things.
+Tree Pose (Vrksasana) symbolizes growth and reaching towards the sky, embodying the interconnectedness of all living things.

 Vrikshasana